 One River (2023) is my third collection of poetry, and my first with publisher Puncher & Wattmann.
 This book is a series of haibun studies of the Hunter River and its tributaries.
-Haibun are a Japanese form of prose poetry punctuated by haiku.
+Haibun is a Japanese form of prose poetry punctuated by haiku.
 In this instance, I substituted the longer, but still brief, Korean sijo as lively sketches of the birds, trees, weather and waterways I encountered in my wandering.
 As I put it in the introduction to the collection—

 …the sijo in their relative compression are analogous to a river rapids—or the quick-step that’s the banter of a brook—and on the other hand, the prose in its amplitude has more in common with the wider, calmer reaches of a stream.